dmi3y/retoaster/docs/README.md

 ...
 ```

-The one possible example of working component with simple ReToaster usage represented by [`docs/simple-src.js`][simple-src].
+The one possible example of working component with simple ReToaster usage represented by simple React [component][simple-src].

 ## Easy